-Before any activity involving humans as participants in research may be undertaken at Hendrix College, the investigator (or faculty sponsor if the investigator is a student) must submit to the HSRB one signed paper copy and one electronic copy of the plan of investigation to the HSRB chair.
+Before any activity involving humans as participants in research may be undertaken at Hendrix College, the investigator must submit to the HSRB one signed paper copy (with original signatures) and one electronic copy of the plan of investigation to the HSRB chair (sent to HSRB@hendrix.edu).
 The plan must include each of the following:

 - A completed Application for Review of Research Involving Human Subjects (see Appendix A).
 The application includes a question that asks investigators to assess whether or not their project puts participants at minimal risk (see definitions above). - A brief description of the project.
-The description should follow the outline specified in Appendix B. - Copies of any materials to be used, including interview protocols, survey instruments, and any text used in the recruitment of participants. - A copy of the informed consent form (see detailed description below) or a request for a waiver of informed consent documentation or waiver of traditional informed consent.
+The description should follow the outline specified in Appendix B. - Copies of any materials to be used, including interview protocols, survey instruments, and any text used in the recruitment of participants. - A copy of the informed consent form (see detailed description below and Appendix C as a template) or a request for a waiver of informed consent documentation or waiver of traditional informed consent.